 The Great War, accordingly, was to be celebrated as the catalyst for bringing that future into existence.
 The war economy that had been created in 1914 in Germany, wrote Plenge, "is the first realization of a socialist society and its spirit the first active, and not merely demanding, appearance of a socialist spirit.
-The needs of the war have established the socialist idea in German economic life."
+The needs of the war have established the socialist idea in German economic life."107

 Thus, Germany's defeat in World War I was devastating to the collectivist Right.
 Moeller van den Bruck, unquestionably a man of the German Right and an implacable foe of Marxism, summarized the defeat thus: "We have lost the war against the West.
-Socialism has lost it against Liberalism."
+Socialism has lost it against Liberalism"108

 The crushing loss of the war and the psychological defeatism that came with it in Germany contributed to the meteoric success of Oswald Spengler's The Decline of the West.
 Spengler was another man of the Right.
-In Decline, written by 1914 but not published until 1918, Spengler offered a pessimistic combination of Herder and Nietzsche, voicing themes of cultural conflict and decline, arguing that the long, slow victory of lib-
+In Decline, written by 1914 but not published until 1918, Spengler offered a pessimistic combination of Herder and Nietzsche, voicing themes of cultural conflict and decline, arguing that the long, slow victory of liberalism in the West was the clearest indication that Western culture was, as all cultures eventually did, slipping into softness, flaccidity, and ultimately insignificance.
+All of the markers of Western civilization, Spengler argued, from democratic government to capitalism to the developments of technology were symptoms of decay.
+"The frightful form of soulless, purely mechanical capitalism, which attempts to master all activities and stifles every free independent impulse and all individuality" had prevailed, and virtually nothing could be done about it.109